topoai/solum/README.md

 # solum
-Foundation platform, framework, and host for .NET based applications.
+(Solum means "Foundation" in Latin.)

-## translation
+## description
-Solum means "Foundation" in Latin.
+Platform, framework, and host for .NET based applications.